La Dolce Vita: Box office

 The film earned $6 million in rentals in the United States and Canada in its original release and was the highest-grossing foreign language film at the US box office.
 The film was re-released in North America in 1966 by American International Pictures and earned $1.5 million in rentals.
 The total gross was $19,516,348.

 Censorship

-Perceived by the Catholic Church as a parody of the second coming of Jesus, the opening scene and the film were condemned by the Vatican newspaper L'Osservatore Romano in 1960.
-Subject to widespread censorship, the film was banned in Spain, until the death of Franco in 1975.
-Umberto Tupini, the Minister of Culture of the Tambroni government censored it and other "shameful films".
-In Portugal, the film took ten years to pass through its censors and be released in the country (this was due to the censorship that the country suffered during the years of Estado Novo).
+Perceived by the Catholic Church as a parody of the second coming of Jesus, the opening scene and the film itself were condemned by the Vatican newspaper L'Osservatore Romano in 1960.
+Umberto Tupini, the Italian Minister of Culture under Prime Minister Fernando Tambroni, censored it and other "shameful films".
+Subject to widespread censorship, the film was also banned in Spain until the death of dictator Francisco Franco in 1975.
+In Portugal, the film took ten years before it was permitted to be shown, due to the censorship that the country experienced during the years of the authoritarian Estado Novo regime.